National Academy of Sciences

 Because membership is achieved by election, there is no membership application process.
 Although many names are suggested informally, only Academy members may submit formal nominations.
 Consideration of a candidate begins with his or her nomination, followed by an extensive and careful vetting process that results in a final ballot at the Academy's annual meeting in April each year.
 Currently, a maximum of 84 members may be elected annually.
 Members must be U.S. citizens; non-citizens are elected as foreign associates, with a maximum of 21 elected annually.

-The NAS membership totals approximately 2,200 members and 400 foreign associates, of whom approximately 200 have received Nobel prizes.
+The NAS membership totals approximately 2,290 members and nearly 460 foreign associates, of whom approximately 200 have received Nobel prizes.

 Visit these online resources to learn more about our members, their work, and their contributions to science: